Axini/smartdoor-adapter-cpp/README.md

 To compile the plugin adapter, the libraries *boost*, *protobuf*, *websocket++* and *spdlog* are expected to be installed globally.
 The makefile expects the include files of these libraries in /usr/local/include and the compiled libraries to be installed into /usr/local/lib.
 Furthermore, protobuf's `protoc` compiler should be installed.

-The distribution contains a makefile with two targets:
+The source distribution in ./src contains a makefile with two targets:

 * pa_protobuf_lib.
 This target calls the binary protoc compiler to generate support files for the Protobuf messages and compiles these C++ files into ./pa_protobuf, and creates the library ./pa_protobuf/pa_protobuf.a.
 It also creates the include file ../pa_protobuf/pa_protobuf.hpp which is included by the source files of the adapter.